Nerzal/nerzal.github.io/content/blog/event-storming.md

     1. Add notes
 4. Identify bounded contexts and aggregates in each context

+### Identifying the domain events

+The domain experts identify the domain events.
+The events are formulated in the past tense.

+Examples:

+1. **Scheduled** an appointment
+2. **Received** a payment
+3. **Waiting** for a patient

+At this stage do not focus on all the values an appointment consists of like a date, the patients name etc instead focus on the behavior.

 ## Benefits

 After the event storming session you should have achieved the following: